 We could write a million things about Ethan – his passion for the outdoors and photography, his kind heart and amazing talents…Like all of the kids we serve at Northwest Passage, Ethan became our kid for the short time he was in our program.
 His successes became our successes, and reinforced that hopeful feeling that the children and teens we serve are worth so much investment.

 For the first time in history, Northwest Passage was part of community Fourth of July festivities in the Village of Webster.
 Representing Northwest Passage were our kids from Northwest Passage II and Northwest Passage III, as well as staff, interns, and NWP Executive Director Mark Elliott. (more…)

-by Lisa Courchaine, CAPSWNorthwest Passage III Therapist
+by Lisa Courchaine, CAPSW

 Ok I admit it, I began practicing Pilates 10 years ago because it was the” hip” new workout, and I was curious what all the buzz was about.
 Over time, I have realized the many benefits Pilates has to offer, and recent studies suggest the same.
 For instance, in a recent study, college students participated in a 15 week movement based class on Pilates, Taiji quan, or GYROKINESIS.
 Results found that overall; these students had increased levels of mindfulness, which were associated with improved sleep, self-regulation, mood, and perception of stress.
 Now, first things first, according to Marsha M. Linehan, who brilliantly developed Dialectical Behavior Therapy (DBT), the core concept of mindfulness is all about being able to pay attention, non-judgmentally to the present moment.